Rolands-Laucis/Pauca/specification.md

 Marble internally uses a regex engine to look for these patterns.
 But marble is more than a renamed and limited regex.
 Marble contructs efficient regex patterns in a reductive paradigm.
 But this also means that the user can just supply their own regex to be matched within the pattern.
 Note that this is not the intended use of Marble and can potentialy cause faults with the inner workings of Marble.
 This gives you powerful control, so it is your responsibility.

 Since Marble is written in js, then standard js regex literals may be used.
+Other implementations may vary.

 ``[re "/[A-Z]{2,4}/gm"] ...`` will match an uppercase letter string of length 2 to 4 using the flags for global and multiline.